Zapf Creation: Initial public offering and delisting

 In 1999, the GmbH was converted into the stock corporation Zapf Creation AG and subsequently listed on the SMAX on April 26, 1999.
 Within the following year, subsidiaries were established in the United Kingdom (Zapf Creation (UK) Ltd.) and France (Zapf Creation (France) S.A.R.L.).
 Further subsidiaries in Australia, Italy and the Czech Republic followed, leading to the company's promotion to the MDAX in December 2001.
 The Spanish branch was also restructured into a subsidiary in 2002, and in 2003, a subsidiary was established in Poland.

 Due to financial losses, the sales branch in the United States was closed in 2006.
 Furthermore, due to the 2008 financial crisis, Zapf encountered difficulties in extending its loans.
 Ultimately, shareholder loans from the main shareholder, MGA Entertainment, a US-based toy group, ensured the continuation.
 These loans were successively converted into equity in 2008.
 At that time, 66 percent of the shares were owned by MGA, or by its CEO, Isaac Larian, through various foundations.

 Early in 2013, Larian reduced his shares in Zapf to between 25 and 50 percent.
 Following a loss of over half of the company's capital stock, the company's annual general meeting on July 3, 2013, sanctioned a capital reduction, merging shares in a 3:1 ratio.
 In October 2018, the company decided to delist from the Baden-Württemberg Stock Exchange.
 The share has been unlisted since then.

 Renewed growth

-Starting in 2003, the Kenzie’s business developed positively again, except for the UK.
+Starting in 2018, the company's business developed positively again, except for the UK.
 This development was mainly achieved by streamlining the product range.
 In addition, the company's major shareholder, Larian, promoted innovations within the company and focused business operations on the German and UK markets.

-In October 2023, it was announced that Zapf would merge with longtime partner MGA Entertainment.
-The deal closed at the end of July 2024, and Zapf Creation AG was renamed to MGA Zapf Creation GmbH in July 2024.
+On October 9, 2023, it was announced that Zapf would merge with longtime partner MGA Entertainment.
+The deal closed at the end of Spring 2024, and Zapf Creation AG was renamed to MGA Zapf Creation GmbH on July 16, 2024.